fbfdsouza/streams/README.md

  1) A client project which runs on port 3000, where most of our DOM elements are and where our server requests originate from.
  2) A rtmp project, it uses the library [Node-Media-Server](https://github.com/illuspas/Node-Media-Server) to create a rtmp server which receives the http requests on port 8000 from our client and is fed by the OBS software with videos on port 1935.
- 3) An api project responsible for crud operations that creates an simple server using the library [json-server](https://github.com/typicode/json-server). which runs on port 3001.
+ 3) An api project responsible for crud operations that creates a simple server using the library [json-server](https://github.com/typicode/json-server). which runs on port 3001.

  ## Main Tecno Tools